Demographic effects of aggregation in the presence of a component Allee effect

-We use the Doi-Peliti formalism to derive a deterministic approximation of the spatial stochastic dynamics introduced in Section \ref{sec1:level1}.
-This deterministic approximation neglects demographic fluctuations and maps the set of discrete reactions to a deterministic partial differential equation that describes the dynamics of a population density field $\rho(x,t)$ in continuous space and time \citep{doi1976,peliti1985,Tauber2007,hernandez2004clustering}.
-Hence, this approximation fails to describe noise-driven consequences of the Allee effect that might be ecologically relevant at low population sizes, such as extinctions caused by demographic noise \citep{mendez2019demographic}.
-It, however, allows us to apply tools from spatially-extended dynamical systems and obtain analytical insights of the underlying stochastic dynamics.
-More specifically, we can investigate in which conditions individuals form aggregates, resulting in a regular spatial pattern of population density \citep{Cross1993}.
+We use the Doi-Peliti formalism to derive a deterministic approximation of the spatial stochastic dynamics introduced in Section \ref{sec1:level1} \citep{doi1976,peliti1985,Tauber2007,hernandez2004clustering}.
+This deterministic approximation neglects demographic fluctuations and maps the set of discrete reactions to a PDE that describes the dynamics of a population density field $\rho(x,t)$ in continuous space and time.
+Hence, this approximation fails to describe noise-driven consequences of the Allee effect that might be ecologically relevant at low population sizes, such as extinctions caused by demographic noise \citep{mendez2019demographic}, or low diffusion scenarios.
+It, however, allows us to apply tools from spatially extended dynamical systems and obtain analytical insights of the underlying stochastic dynamics.
+More specifically, we can investigate in which conditions individuals form aggregates, and create a regular spatial pattern of population density \citep{Cross1993}.
 Following the steps detailed in the Supplementary Material section S1, the stochastic dynamics defined in Section \ref{sec1:level1} leads to the following partial differential equation for $\rho(x,t)$